 Currently there is an imbalance between the level of detail of the calculation inputs from sensors (i.e. conditions of use of the building) and outputs (energy use) and hence the corresponding level of detail of EPB measurements.
 Indeed, very often there is nearly no information on actual conditions of use (a point raised in CEN TR 15378-4).
-In order to address this, validated and traceable methods to measure Energy Performance of Buildings (EPB) focussing on key energy performance parameters are needed and should include, representativeness of measurement points and variability of actual conditions.
+In order to address this, validated and accurate sensor networks for traceable measurements of key energy performance parameters in buildings are needed and should include, representativeness of measurement points and variability of actual conditions.